DIY Kitchen Remodel: A Step-By-Step Guide

 Appliance Brand.
 Every brand has a certain reputation associated with it.
 Make sure you do your research before heading to a store so you know what brands best fit your needs.

 Appliance Sizes.
-If you’re installing your cabinetry first or just updating your cabinets, you’ll need to fit your appliances into the predetermined spaces.
+If you’re installing your cabinetry first or just updating your existing set, you’ll need to fit your appliances into predetermined spaces.
 Make sure you narrow your search to just the appliances that will fit in your kitchen!

 Buying Used vs. New Appliances.
-Most people only consider buying new appliances when upgrading.
+Many people only consider buying new appliances when upgrading.
 However, most appliances have an average lifespan of 10 to 20 years.
-Dishwashers, microwaves, and refrigerators average at the lower end of that spectrum (10 years) while many other appliances can last up to 20 years.
+Dishwashers, microwaves, and refrigerators average around 10 years while many other appliances can last up to 20 years.
 That means you can save big on kitchen appliances and still get a lot of life out of them!
 Learn more in our blog about shopping for used appliances.

 When shopping for cabinets, you’ll need to think about their size, functionality, and quality.
 If you’re looking to buy new cabinets, you can typically find a store that will adapt the cabinetry to your specific kitchen.